 - Pressure to avoid disagreements

-- When separated again, you feel let down or sad to return to your everyday lifestyle without partner
+- When separated again, you feel let down or sad to return to your everyday lifestyle without your partner

 - Sometimes distance creates too much of a gap